 You Are Being Harassed Due to Pregnancy (or For Your Plans to Become Pregnant)

 If an employer (or fellow employees) verbally or physically harasses you due to your pregnancy, plans to become pregnant, or even the birth of a child, they may be subject to liability.

 Similar to the inability to provide reasonable accommodation, it may be considered pregnancy discrimination if an employer does not provide a private and safe area for a breastfeeding woman to provide breast milk for their nursing child.

 It is also illegal for an employer to discriminate against an employee by not returning them to their position or a similarly situated position after returning to work after giving birth to her child or taking maternity leave.
 A specific example of this would be demoting the employee when she returns to work.

 Any employer that takes adverse employment action against an employee for reporting pregnancy discrimination (or any other type of discrimination) may subject themselves to liability for retaliation.
 Our skilled workplace retaliation attorneys can help you if you’ve faced this type of conduct.

 An Experienced NJ Pregnancy Discrimination Attorney Can Help You

 Pregnancy discrimination is serious, and our discrimination attorneys are ready to take action.

-With offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, McOmber McOmber & Luber, P.C. has experience in representing employees who have been subjected to harassment and retaliation on the basis of pregnancy.
+With offices in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, and Philadelphia, PA McOmber McOmber & Luber, P.C. has experience in representing employees who have been subjected to harassment and retaliation on the basis of pregnancy.
 If you believe you have been the target of discrimination because of your pregnancy or related medical conditions, contact our lawyers who can help you get the compensation you deserve.